 The purpose these updates serve isn’t anything new.
 Google has been trying to crack down on low-quality content ever since the Panda update in 2011, and there’s no reason to expect this to change any time soon.

-If you want your site to continue performing well in the SERPs, here’s a summary of the most important do’s and don’ts:
+If you want your site to continue performing well in the SERPs, here’s a final summary of some of the most important do’s and don’ts:

 - Create unique, high-quality content that’s tailored to a specific audience